WWE Evolve: History

 In 2009, former Ring of Honor booker Gabe Sapolsky announced the creation of a professional wrestling promotion called Evolve (stylized EVOLVE), which officially began producing shows in January 2010.
 Over the years, Evolve would unify with Dragon Gate USA, form a partnership with WWE, and have many notable wrestlers pass through the promotion, such as Cody Rhodes, Johnny Gargano, and Drew McIntyre.
 In 2019, Evolve aired Evolve 131, their first live broadcast on the WWE Network streaming service, and then as a result of hardships caused by the COVID-19 pandemic, the promotion was purchased by WWE on July 2, 2020.

 Sapolsky was released but then rehired by WWE in 2022, with rumors that WWE were planning to revive Evolve, with the project being headed by Sapolsky.
 On January 30, 2025, WWE filed a trademark for "Evolve" in the aspect of entertainment services.
 It was then officially revealed that Evolve would be revived as a WWE brand with its first tapings held on February 7 at the WWE Performance Center in Orlando, Florida.
 During the Royal Rumble on February 1, 2025, WWE announced that a new in-ring series titled WWE Evolve would premiere on March 5 on Tubi in the United States and it was later revealed that it would air on YouTube internationally.
 The program airs head-to-head against rival promotion All Elite Wrestling's (AEW) flagship weekly show, Dynamite, which airs on Wednesdays at 8 p.m.
 Eastern Time (ET) on TBS and Max.

 In a press release on February 3, 2025, WWE revealed that the series would prominently feature up and coming wrestlers from the WWE Performance Center and the WWE Independent Development (ID) system.
 The goal is for the Evolve wrestlers to make it to WWE's primary developmental brand, NXT, and eventually to the main roster on Raw or SmackDown.
 The commentators for Evolve were revealed as Peter Rosenberg and Robert Stone.

 On October 15, 2025, Evolve hosted its first Tubi special, Succession.

 Roster

 The wrestlers featured on WWE Evolve take part in scripted feuds and storylines.
 Wrestlers are portrayed as heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match.

-The primary commentators for Evolve are Peter Rosenberg and Robert Stone.
+The primary commentators for Evolve are Blake Howard and Peter Rosenberg.